VaishnaviDorik/Health-Care-Dashboard/README.md

 # Health-Care-Dashboard
 The Healthcare Power BI Dashboard project is designed to provide a comprehensive data visualization solution using Power BI.

-#Objective The main goals of this project are:
+# Objective The main goals of this project are :

 • Data Visualization: Develop interactive visualizations aiding in understanding hospital metrics.
 • Data Transformation: Perform comprehensive data transformations using Power Query Editor for consistency and accuracy.